 Higher Maximum Benefit:

 Retired workers can anticipate a higher maximum monthly payout at full retirement age (FRA) due to rising inflation.
-In 2023, the maximum monthly payout has increased by $282 to $3,627, providing an improved financial outlook for retirees.
-Approximately 2% of retired workers currently receive the maximum benefit each month.
-It is worth noting that the maximum benefit may experience further adjustments based on inflation before 2025.
+As of 2026, the maximum monthly Social Security payout at full retirement age has risen to $4,152, reflecting several years of cost-of-living adjustments.
+Approximately 2% of retired workers receive the maximum benefit each month, as it requires earning at or above the taxable earnings maximum for 35 working years.
 To be eligible for the maximum benefit, individuals in companies including Lear need to contribute the maximum amount through payroll taxes during their working years.

 Improved Customer Service: